netdata/netdata/collectors/ebpf_process.plugin/README.md

 ## Performance

-Because eBPF monitoring is complex, we are evaluating the performance of this new collector collector in various real-world conditions, across various system loads, and when monitoring complex applications.
+Because eBPF monitoring is complex, we are evaluating the performance of this new collector in various real-world conditions, across various system loads, and when monitoring complex applications.

 Our [initial testing](https://github.com/netdata/netdata/issues/8195) shows the performance of the eBPF collector is nearly identical to our [apps.plugin collector](../apps.plugin/), despite collecting and displaying much more